 Her play, Shelter, was a finalist at the prestigious Eugene O’Neill Theater Center’s National Playwright’s Institute and produced in Baltimore, MD.
 Her poetry has been published in anthologies and journals such as Rolling Stone, and A Room of One’s Own.
 For 20 years, she served as a theater critic for the Chicago Reader and other weekly and monthly arts publications.
 She is a regular columnist on spirituality and leadership for Science of Mind Magazine, and On Purpose Woman.

 Her research on leadership and education has appeared in multiple anthologies and academic journals, including Women and Leadership, Global Women’s Leadership, The Transforming Leader, Integral Leadership Review, Theorizing Women and Leadership, and Indigenous Issues and Culture.
-Most recently, she was the primary researcher and author of a groundbreaking literature review about inclusion for students with disabilities, to be published March, 2019 through the National Alliance and Pipeline for Equity (NAPE).
+Most recently, she was the primary researcher and author of a groundbreaking literature review about inclusion for students with disabilities, published March, 2019 through the National Alliance and Pipeline for Equity (NAPE).

 Her research into story and archetype as forces to support healthy change have generated a self-help system that builds confidence, vision, and creativity.
 Her first workbook, Storyweaving Playbook One: Answer the Call to Adventure was published in 2015.
-Her second, Shifting Free: Finding Your Natural Shapeshifter Resilience, is due in Spring, 2019.
+Her second, Shifting Free: Finding Your Natural Shapeshifter Resilience, is due in 2019.

 What is Storyweaving?